For something a little more adventurous, try a night or two of fly-camping while at Sand Rivers.

 If you're staying at Sand Rivers Camp then it's easy for us to pre-arrange for you to have a night or two fly-camping from there for travellers who are after a bit of adventure out in the bush.

-Later you'll retire to your comfortable bedroll under a cube of mosquito gauze, and your armed guide will be sleeping close by.
+Later you'll retire to your comfortable bedroll under a mosquito net frame, and your armed guide will be positioned close by keeping watch.
 The team also bring a dome tent, in case anyone feels nervous.
-Once your eyes adapt to the dark, you’ll be amazed at what a thrilling experience sleeping under the stars is, and how attune you become to the smallest sounds and movements around you.
+Once your eyes adapt to the dark, you’ll be amazed at what a thrilling experience sleeping under the stars is, and how attuned you become to the smallest sounds and movements around you.
+The following morning, after breakfast, the Sand Rivers team often includes a refreshing visit to the hot springs.

 Ideal length of stay: 1 or 2 nights maximum - as part of a safari to Sand Rivers